wpswings/woo-refund-and-exchange-lite/readme.txt

 == Screenshots ==

+1. RMA Request Tab.
-1. General Settings.
+2. General Settings.
-2. Refund Settings
+3. Refund Settings.
-3. Order details and click the refund button.
+4. Order details and click the refund button.
-4. Submit the request.
+5. Submit the request.
-5. Refund and manage the account by a merchant.
+6. Refund and manage the account by a merchant.
-6. Order message frontend.
+7. Order message frontend.
-7. Order message backend.
+8. Order message backend.
-8. Accept and cancel the refund request by a merchant.
+9. Accept and cancel the refund request by a merchant.
-9. Manage the refunded product Stock.
+10. Manage the refunded product Stock.
-10. Send the mail by admin to the customer.
+11. Send the mail by admin to the customer.
-11. Dedicated mailing system for refund requests.
+12. Dedicated mailing system for refund requests.
-12. Mailing system for refund approved.
+13. Mailing system for refund approved.
-13. Mailing system for refund cancellation.
+14. Mailing system for refund cancellation.
-14. RMA Policies.
+15. RMA Policies.
-15. Order Message appearance settings.
+16. Order Message appearance settings.
-16. API Settings.
+17. API Settings.

 == Changelog ==

+= 4.6.2 - Released on 02 July 2026 =
+*  New - Bulk Refund Request Export into CSV
+*  New - Advanced Filtering & Search in Admin Requests List
+*  New - Resolution  Deadline Enforcement for Refund
+*  Fix - RMA Policies Display & Save Bugs
+*  Fix - Email Notification Trigger Bugs
+*  Fix - CSS/UI Glitches on Request Form
+*  New - computability with latest wp( 7.0 ) and wc ( 10.9.1 )

 = 4.6.0 - Released on 28 April 2026 =
 *  New - comptability with latest wc (10.7)